 Is the right that those Investors appearing in DECEVAL's records as owners of the Trust Securities on the publication date of the relevant Tranche's offering notice shall have to preemptively subscribe the Securities under the new Tranche, pro rata to the number of Securities they own on such date with respect to the total number of Securities outstanding on such date.
 This right must be exercised in the terms established in the relevant offering notice.
-The Investors General Assembly may decide on the Securities' placement without being subject to the Preemption Right, in accordance with the terms provided herein.
+The Investors General Assembly may decide the Securities' placement not to be subject to Preemption Rights, in accordance with the terms provided herein.